Film om global sundhed

 “People do stupid things – that’s what spreads HIV.”
 Epic view on the HIV epidemic.

 - Hans Rosling: Let my dataset change your mindset

-Talking at the US State Department this summer, Hans Rosling uses his fascinating data- bubble software to burst myths about the developing world.
-Look for new analysis on China and
+Talking at the US State Department, Hans Rosling uses his fascinating data- bubble software to burst myths about the developing world.

 - Jacqueline Novogratz